Lupus anticoagulant: Workup

+Guidelines for lupus anticoagulant testing have been issued by the ISTH, CLSI, and the British Committee for Standards in Haematology.
+The result may be reported as a ratio used to identify the cutoff.
+A ratio of 1.2 is commonly used, such that a value <1.2 indicates the absence of a lupus anticoagulant, while a value >1.2 indicates the presence of a lupus anticoagulant.
+Direct oral anticoagulants and vitamin K antagonists used to treat thrombosis can interfere with lupus anticoagulant assays and generate either false-positive or false-negative findings.

 Treatment

 Treatment for a lupus anticoagulant is usually undertaken in the context of documented thrombosis, such as extremity phlebitis or dural sinus vein thrombosis.
 Patients with a well-documented (i.e., present at least twice) lupus anticoagulant and a history of thrombosis should be considered candidates for indefinite treatment with anticoagulants.
 Patients with no history of thrombosis and a lupus anticoagulant should probably be observed.
 Current evidence suggests that the risk of recurrent thrombosis in patients with an antiphospholipid antibody is enhanced whether that antibody is measured on serological testing or functional testing.
 The Sapporo criteria specify that both serological and functional tests must be positive to diagnose the antiphospholipid antibody syndrome.

 Miscarriages may be more prevalent in patients with a lupus anticoagulant.
 Some of these miscarriages may potentially be prevented with the administration of aspirin and unfractionated heparin.
 The Cochrane Database of Systematic Reviews provide a deeper understanding on the subject.
+For refractory cases, hydroxychloroquine may be considered.

 Thrombosis is treated with anticoagulants (LMWHs and warfarin).